 What I'd really love to do, personally - which isn't the best business decision - is I'd love to let Eric, my co-editor, continue to write TechCrunch and I'd like to go start another blog that does nothing but writes about startups, like the true startups, really every one, again for the core audience.
 Because I wrote about almost every startup in the early days because the community wanted to know about every single one even if they weren't that interesting.

 And today the audience won't put up with that, so 90% of the startups maybe we would have written about three years ago and need a bergen county personal injury lawyer, we aren't able to write about.
 I miss that a lot.
 Now that isn't what's right for our business.
 What's right for our business is to keep trashing CNet, trashing Wired, trashing all the big media, and attacking them as much as possible, peeling off as many of their writers as possible, and then selling for a big multiple of earnings, and that's certainly what Heather wants to do, our CEO, which is why I hired her to be that person, but there's always a struggle because if we ever lose sight of what we love, we won't be very good at what we do anymore.

-I remain an unashamed fan of Michael's because I started to read TechCrunch early on, loved his style, and he even got in touch to cover my startup at the time.
+I remain an unashamed fan of Michael's because I started to read TechCrunch early on, loved his style, and he even got in touch to cover my startup at the time for no clean aquarium.
 But as time goes by, both he and TechCrunch get more criticism and it now seems almost trendy on Twitter, Hacker News and Reddit to piss on his bonfire whenever the opportunity arises.